coatingrus/incredible-planet/src/pages/index.md

 title: Home
 sections:
   - type: section_hero
-    title: "Have Your Roof Coated for A Fraction Of The Cost Of Replacing It "
+    title: "Have Your Roof Coated for A Fraction Of The Cost Instead Of Replacing It "
     section_id: hero
     content: >-
       Save yourself thousands by using our service.
 Have peace of mind with our Minimum 10 year warranty.
 Our Coating can be applied to:

-      * RVs
+      * RVs                          * Metal Structures

-      * Flat Roofs
+      * Motor Homes                  * Flat Roofs

-      * Metal Roofs
+      * Campers                      * Metal Roofs

-      * Trailers
+      * Horse Trailers               * Asphalt Shingles

-      * And More!
+      * Utility Trailer              * EBDM Rubber Roofs
     image: /images/lastsharecollage.jpg
     actions:
       - label: Learn More